Quybuom/hanhchinh-app/replit.md

 1. Click the login icon in the header
 2. Enter the admin password (configured in ADMIN_PASSWORD secret)
 3. Once authenticated, you can:
-   - View comprehensive reports
+   - **View comprehensive reports** with percentages for each status
-   - Update feedback status (Received → Processing → Resolved)
+   - **Update feedback status** (Received → Processing → Resolved)
-   - Assign feedback to team members
+   - **Assign feedback** to team members or type new names
-   - View detailed statistics
+   - **View detailed statistics** including:
+     - Status breakdown with percentages
+     - Assignee workload (number of feedback items per person)
+     - Resolution rates per assignee
+   - **Export data** in CSV format or text reports

-### Available Staff Members
+### Staff Assignment
+Admin can assign feedback to any staff member:
+- **Suggested Assignees** (quick selection):
   - Nguyễn Văn An
   - Trần Thị Bình
   - Lê Hoàng Cường
   - Phạm Thị Dung
   - Võ Minh Long
+- **Custom Names**: Type any new name to add assignee on the fly
+- **Searchable**: Filter through existing assignees
+- **Visible to All**: Everyone can see who is assigned to each feedback

 ## Architecture